 What is the NEMSMBR’s relationship to the National EMS Memorial Service?

 We are a separate organization from the National EMS Memorial Service (NEMSMS).
 We have our own leadership, mission, vision, and values.

 We do support the NEMSMS by riding to and attending their service with grace and honor.
 We will ride for the known inductees of the NEMSMS, but we also ride for individuals who may not be NEMSMS inductees but are known as EMS providers who have died, become ill or injured regardless of reason and circumstances.

 What is the NEMSMBR’s relationship to the National EMS Memorial Foundation?

 We are a separate organization from the National EMS Memorial Foundation.
 We have our own leadership, mission, vision, and values.

 As with all organizations that seek to honor and memorialize Line of Duty Deaths we support the mission of both the Foundation and the Service.

 Why so many routes?

 The Board of Directors decided that it was important to keep a strong presence during National EMS Week which is why we host two events during that week (East Coast and Southern).
-The East Coast event travels through some of the largest urban areas of our country and the Kentucky route travels through some very remote areas that rely solely on volunteers to provide EMS service.
+The East Coast event travels through some of the largest urban areas of our country and the Southern route travels through some very remote areas that rely solely on volunteers to provide EMS service.
 These two events highlight the broad spectrum of EMS response.

 The West Coast route was organized to enable more people to participate who cannot make the trip across the country or are unable to participate during EMS Week due to other obligations.

 How do I create my own event?